Pain that persists

 How can physiotherapy help with chronic pain?

 It is very common for someone with chronic pain to see a physiotherapist.
 Your physiotherapist can supply hands on treatment where needed but will also focus on providing a treatment plan that will help to make physical changes in an aim to minimise how pain may limit your daily activities.

-Here at Revive, our physiotherapists have experience supplying postural advice, chronic pain education, hands on treatment and home exercise programs for individuals with chronic pain.
+Here at Revive, our physiotherapists have experience supplying postural advice, chronic pain education, hands on treatment and home exercise programs for individuals with persistant pain.
 Revive also offers exercise therapy sessions where you engage in a tailored exercise program integrating rehabilitation tools, therapeutic exercise and Pilates.
 This is an excellent way to help strengthen and stabilise the affected area, work towards your own exercise goals and improve your pain tolerance and fitness for daily activities in an aim to invoke long term changes.

 We aim to empower people with persistent pain by giving them the tools to manage their pain thereby reducing the emotional and

 psychological burden of being in constant pain.
 It's important to consult with a healthcare practitioner that understands the

 science of persistent pain and can help you get back to loving and enjoying life.